 In the autoreference mode the system, over a set period of time (as detailed in the SETSINGLEZFISH script) will take images, and compile them so that the organism can be tracked during the experiment.

-will wait for 8 seconds if previously there is a command:
+WAIT(HABITUATION) - will wait for 8 seconds if a DEFINE directive is stated: DEFINE HABITUATION 8

 sets the type of visual stimulus to be displayed, as well as its location in the screen - see the illustration above detailing Screen coordinates on Zantiks unit.
 For ‘sprite’ images (.bmp) you can also set the size.

-sets LIGHT1 as a geometrical square of light to be displayed on the coordinates 1475,100 within the screen, with the centre of the square located at the coordinate 1475,100.
+SETLIGHT(LIGHT1,SQUARE,1475,100,140) - sets LIGHT1 as a square shape of light with the centre of the square located to be with the centre of the square located at the coordinates 1475,100 on the screen.
 The size of the square is set at 140 pixels.

 can turn lights on and off, and specify different colours.
 It can refer to the overhead lights (LIGHT16) or any lights or images that have been set to appear on the screen using the SETLIGHT function.

-turns all lights off and is a useful function to use as, when used, it ensures an experiment, or section of an experiment, begins with no stimuli on.
+LIGHTS(ALL,OFF) - turns all lights off simultaneously.
+It can be a useful line of code to use as it ensures an experiment, or section of an experiment, begins with no stimuli on.

 enables you to create a colour using red, green and blue which you can name using a number and then use in subsequent LIGHTS commands.